bingomanatee/carpentr/README.md

 ## Status

-Various items can have one value for their status:
+Various elements can have one value for their status:

 * 'new': created; un-processed by any external system
 * 'working': a management system has read and taken responsibility for satisfying the target